Login

 Moving tips from Comparis

 Have a look at your rental contract.
 It usually specifies exact notice periods.
 If nothing is specified, the local official moving dates apply.
-For apartments and houses, there is a notice period of at least three months according to the law.

 What requirements does the replacement tenant have to meet?

-“Reasonable” means that the new tenant must be
+“Reasonable” means that the new tenant must be:

-• solvent
+• Solvent

-• prepared to take over the lease under the same conditions
+• Prepared to take over the lease under the same conditions

 4. Terminating a lease: special cases

-Temporary rental agreement
+Fixed-term rental agreement

 Good to know: if a fixed-term tenancy is continued by tacit agreement, it converts into an indefinite tenancy.